The realization space of an unstable coalgebra: The spiral exact sequence

+commutes and yields the cube~\eqref{proof:Omega-bar} by taking the fiber over the constant cube at $cG$.
+The maps $\sigma'$ and $\omega'$ provide the necessary data for the claim that the shift map is a $\pi_0$-module morphism. \end{proof}

 It remains to inspect the boundary maps in the spiral exact sequence.
-It is useful to observe that most terms of the sequence are representable as functors of $X^\bu$, even the bigraded homotopy groups $\pi_p[X^\bu,G]$ for $p\neq 1$, as we are going to explain now.
-For $p=0$ this is clear from the isomorphism $\pi_0[X^\bu,G]\cong\naturalpi{0}{X^\bu}{G}$.
+It is useful to observe that most terms of the sequence are representable as functors of $X^\bu$ in the resolution model category.
+We are going to explain that this is the case for the $E_2$-homotopy groups $\pi_p[X^\bu,G]$, $p\neq 1$, too.
+For $p=0$, this is clear from the isomorphism $\pi_0[X^\bu,G]\cong\naturalpi{0}{X^\bu}{G}$.